 The Beginning of My Journey

-In January of 2013, at the age of 45, I did what most people do and set out to start the new year with goals of eating better and working out more.
-I was about 10 pounds over my ideal weight and did not want to pack on any more pounds.
+In January of 2013, at the age of 45, I did what a lot of people do and set out to start the new year with goals of eating better and working out more.
+I was about 10 pounds over what I considered my ideal weight and did not want to pack on any more pounds.
 I knew I wanted to change some of the unhealthy foods my family and I were eating and I wanted to start a new workout regimen.

 Fast food and what I considered junk food had never been a part of our regular diet.
 As a matter of fact, I thought we did a pretty good job of eating healthy.
 My husband and I meal planned every week and very rarely purchased fast food or went out to eat.
 The things I was looking to cut out were some of the convenience products we were eating like canned soups and chili and the “healthy” frozen meals I often ate for lunch.
 I had just started reading about the high sodium content and the unhealthy additives in these products.

 New year new me!
 I purchased a gym membership at a new gym in our area and stopped purchasing the canned soups and frozen dinners.
-In the beginning of February, I dragged my husband, who was also 45, to the gym with me using a free buddy pass.
+At the beginning of February, I dragged my husband Tom, who was also 45, to the gym with me using a free buddy pass.
 If I was going to do this, so was he.

-Two days later my husband had a heart attack!
+Two days later Tom had a heart attack!
 I was given a lot of information and was completely shocked and overwhelmed.
-The doctor explained that after having a stent inserted my husband would be released in a few days.
-He said that with medication and some lifestyle changes he expected my husband to live a healthy productive life.
-This was definitely a wake up call for both of us.
+The doctor explained that after having a stent inserted Tom would be released in a few days.
+He said that with medication and some lifestyle changes he expected him to live a healthy productive life.
+This was definitely a wake-up call for both of us.

-While my husband was in the hospital, I sat by his bed and immediately began to research heart healthy diets.
+While Tom was in the hospital, I sat by his bed and immediately began to research heart-healthy diets.
 The Mediterranean diet seemed to be very popular because it is primarily made up of plant-based foods, fish, and healthy fats such as olive oil.
 Poultry and dairy are eaten in moderation, and red meat is eaten rarely.
-My husband and I both like to cook and this certainly sounded doable to us so I ordered several Mediterranean cookbooks.
+We both like to cook and this certainly sounded doable to us so I ordered several Mediterranean cookbooks.

-After we were home from the hospital, my husband began making amazing meals from the recipes in our new cookbooks.
+After we were home from the hospital, Tom began making amazing meals from the recipes in our new cookbooks.
 I will be honest there were some things that I was not excited to try.
-To my surprise those meals have become some of my favorites!
-My husband loved finding new recipes and I became obsessed with learning all I could about finding the “right” healthy diet.
+To my surprise, those meals have become some of my favorites!
+Tom loved finding new recipes and I became obsessed with learning all I could about finding the “right” healthy diet.
 I liked a lot of things about the Mediterranean diet but wanted to be thorough in my research before committing to one certain diet.